inezabonte/ineza.codes/src/pages/about.md

 Away from code you'll probably find me baking banana bread or taking a long walk.
 I also serve at my local church in the Media Department.

-I'm currently working as a Full Stack developer at [bbox.digital](https://bbox.digital/).

 ## Featured 📰